Essential Magnetohydrodynamics for Astrophysics: Magnetic surfaces, Euler potentials

-An explicit {\em labeling} of field lines, i.e.\ numbers that are constant along field lines, is sometimes useful.
+An explicit {\em labeling} of field lines with numbers that are constant along field lines, is sometimes useful.
 In 3 dimensions such a label requires 2 scalars, counting in two directions perpendicular to the field lines.
 Let $\chi({\bf r},t)$ be a scalar function, taken sufficiently smooth, with the property that ${\bf B}\cdot\bs{\nb}\chi=0$.
-Isosurfaces $\chi=$ cst. then are called {\em magnetic surfaces}: continuous surfaces that are everywhere parallel to the magnetic field.
-The surfaces can be labeled by the value of $\chi$.
+Isosurfaces $\chi=$ cst.\ are called {\em magnetic surfaces}\,: continuous surfaces that are everywhere parallel to the magnetic field.
+The surfaces can be labeled by their value of $\chi$.
 With another scalar $\xi$ define a second, intersecting, set of magnetic surfaces, i.e.\ such that $\bs{\nb}\chi$ is nowhere parallel to $\bs{\nb}\xi$.
 Each field line can then be labeled with its values of $\chi$ and $\xi$.
+Their values can be chosen such that \beq {\bf B}=\bs{\nb}\chi\times\bs{\nb}\xi , \eeq and are then called {\em Euler potentials}.
+[Exercise\,: show that they satisfy div\,${\bf B}=0$.]
+They are not unique\,: for a given field ${\bf B}({\bf r})$ there exists substantial freedom of choice for $\chi$ and $\xi$.

-In general, such a labeling is possible only in a limited region.
-Field lines on a torus, for example, generally wrap around it on `irrational' paths: without ever returning to the same point.
+In general, the labeling is possible only in a limited volume.
+Field lines on a torus, for example, generally wrap around it on `irrational' paths\,: without ever returning to the same point.
 To label field lines on such a surface, a cut has to be made across it, where the labels are then discontinuous.
-For any field $\bf B$ there are special scalars $\chi,\xi$ such that \beq {\bf B}=\bs{\nb}\chi\times\bs{\nb}\xi; \eeq these are called {\em Euler potentials}; they satisfy div\,${\bf B}=0$.
-[Exercise: show this.]
-They are still not quite unique: for a given field ${\bf B}({\bf r})$ there exists freedom of choice of a single (scalar) function along a certain path in space.
-For more about Euler potentials, see Stern (1970).
+For more about Euler potentials, see \hyperlink{ster}{Stern} (1970).